-Life started in San Francisco, then I moved to Paris, but it was in Brussels that an amazing, miraculous and life path altering thing happened.
+As I searched to find solid footing an amazing, miraculous and life altering thing happened.
 I discovered mindfulness.
 I had been meditating for years and I could quiet my “monkey mind” in an instant.
 But I had never engaged in the self-inquiry that is part and parcel of mindfulness.
-This self-inquiry enables me to see life clearly as opposed to through a lens of habitual reactivity.
-With that clarity I gained the ability to see and leverage the power of my direct experience to change my life, forever and for the better.
+This self-inquiry enables me to see life clearly as opposed to through a lens of stress induced reactivity.
+With that clarity I gained the ability to see and leverage the power of my own experience to fully engage and take back control over my life.

-Thanks to my mindfulness practice, my habit is to look to my insight, inner game and mindset to find peace in the midst of the chaos that comes with modern living.
-The challenges of life have not miraculously disappeared, but with these tools I can both weather the unavoidable challenges and have greater appreciation for the good moments too by relying on my personal compass to guide me to safety.
+Thanks to my practice, I began to look to my insight, inner game and mindset to find peace in the midst of the chaos of modern living.
+The challenges of life have not miraculously disappeared, but with these tools I learned to both weather the unavoidable challenges and have greater appreciation for the good moments, all the while relying on my personal compass to guide me to safety to shore.

-Learning these life lesson also changes my hopes and dreams.
+Learning these life skills changed my hopes and dreams too.
 Remembering my vow to help others, I began to tease out exactly what I had done to get from where I had been to where I was.
 I also started studying Mindfulness-Based Stress Reduction (MBSR) at the University of Massachusetts Medical School’s Center for Mindfulness (CFM).
-Now I’m a CFM Qualified Mindfulness Based Stress Reduction Teacher.
+Now I’m a Mindfulness-Based Stress Reduction Teacher.

-My life purpose and work have merged in serving you by helping you cultivate the tools that can help you weather the inevitable storms and enjoy the sunshine more.
+My life purpose and work have merged in serving you by sharing tools that can help you too weather the inevitable ups and downs in life while enjoying the sunshine more.
 I have a great deal of compassion and respect for our respective journeys.
 And I appreciate that there will still be difficulties because mindfulness doesn’t mean that life doesn’t happen.
-There will still be challenges, but how we can face those challenges can be totally different through mindfulness.
-They can be less stressful, less disruptive, more manageable.
+There will still be challenges, but we can change our relationship to those challenges through mindfulness.
+Ups and downs can be less stressful, less disruptive, more manageable.

-Using my 20+ years of professional leadership experience, I’ve returned to teaching and coaching.
-Motivated by my personal experiences, I am led by my training developing skill and expertise, guided by my highly personal exploration of my own experience through the lens of my mindfulness practice, and supported by the latest research and the advice passed on to me by neuroscientists, statesmen, corporate executives and Zen teachers.
-My focus is squarely centered around serving you.
+Calling on my 20+ years of professional leadership experience, I’ve returned to teaching and coaching.
+Motivated by my personal experiences, led by my training and guided by my highly personal exploration, I am here to support you.
+What I share is led by my mindfulness practice, supported by the latest research and guided by advice passed on to me by neuroscientists, statesmen, corporate executives and Zen teachers.
+Yet and still my focus is squarely centered around serving you.

 Now I know in theory and in practice that we can live the life of our dreams no matter what life throws our way.
 You don’t have to spend the years of loss, heartache, pain, research or training that I have to get here.
 I’m ready to pass this knowledge on to you, so you can connect with your inner wisdom, release what’s holding you back from reaching your potential and live the life you’ve longed to live.
 You can live more peaceful and easeful.